Is Hand hygiene adherence research good for us?

 The article also pointed out that, “… chocolate confectioners are faced with a rather unusual situation, in which the low moisture content and high sugar content of chocolate do not favor bacterial proliferation, but significantly increase the thermal resistance of bacteria.
 Fatty materials in milk chocolate further increase the thermal resistance.
 Thus, heat treatment, such as dry roasting of cocoa beans, heating of cocoa liquor, and conching of chocolate (a process in which the chocolate is swirled and heat-dried to the proper consistency), cannot be expected to efficiently eliminate salmonellae.”

 Indeed, Salmonella and E. Colli can be easily transmitted through touch, and due to the chocolate’s properties, be passed on to whoever eats it.
 If a careless employee at a chocolate factory were to pass along this hand-borne pathogen, major trouble ensues.
 Despite recent technological advancements, there is no way around having employees handle the food themselves at one point or another in the manufacturing process.
 Gloving in the food industry, as we know, is simply not enough to ensure the food’s safety.
 Making sure all employees are following the needed hand washing guidelines when it comes to hand wash quality, frequency and compliance is critical before handling sensitive products such as chocolate.
+So Hand hygiene adherence research is good for our health.

 So, what can you do to ensure your Valentine’s Day chocolate is safe to eat?

 Shell-life for chocolate depends on whether it’s dark, milk or white chocolate.
 Chocolate’s shelf life, in general, can span anywhere from two weeks to a year, depending on how the chocolate was prepared, packed and stored.
 Chocolates with softer fillings have a shorter shelf life and should be eaten faster.
 Dark chocolates last the longest, and can stay good for a year if properly packed in air-sealed foil and stored in a dry, dark, cool place.
 Milk and white chocolates don’t last as long, and can hold on for 8 or 10 months at most under ideal conditions.
+Milk and white chocolates don’t last as long, and can hold on for 8 or 10 months at most under ideal conditions. so Hand hygiene adherence research is good for our health.

 The powdery exterior that sometimes covers chocolates once unwrapping is called bloom, and doesn’t necessarily mean that the chocolates have gone bad.
 It is caused by temperature changes in the chocolate’s environment after packing.
 The appearance of bloom, on its own, doesn’t mean that the chocolate has gone bad and that you can’t eat it anymore.

 Soapy has a unique hand hygiene solution, which caters to the food industry’s needs perfectly.
 The CleanMachine, Soapy’s personal hand hygiene stations, scan the hands as they are being washed.
 The user has a screening of the correct hand washing movements playing in the smart screen attached to the washing station.
 At the end of the wash cycle, the motion sensors inside the machine process the hand movements and display a report that shows the user how well their wash cycle went and what needs to be improved.
 The CleanMachine also measures each washer’s body temperature, to ensure no one has developed fever-like symptoms during the workday.
-The CleanMachine is incredibly efficient in resources, and can save up to 95% of water and up to 60% of reagents.
+The CleanMachine is incredibly efficient in resources and can save up to 95% of water and up to 60% of reagents.
 It can also be fitted with hand-sanitizer, and provided with a shorter or longer disinfecting process according to each business’ needs.
 The Soapy Wisdom platform gathers this hand hygiene data in one easily understandable, secure app, highlighting hygiene trends inside work facilities and assisting managers in bettering their compliance rates.
 If you want to learn more about the CleanMachine, you can contact us here!